LaunchCodeEducation/csharp-web-dev-curriculum/content/flow-collections/reading/loops.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

+You can practice loop syntax in the `LoopsExamples` project in [csharp-web-dev-examples repo](https://github.com/LaunchCodeEducation/csharp-web-dev-examples).

 ## `for` Loop

 In C#, we write a **definite** loop (aka a `for` loop) as: